Select Page

 Bill Waiser is one of Canada’s foremost historians.
 For more than three decades, he was a history professor at the University of Saskatchewan.
 He is now a full-time writer and public speaker.

 Bill has published 21 books, in addition to plying his trade in radio, television, and print media.
 He’s known for his engaging, popular style that draws on the power of stories.
-In August 2023, the Mosquito First Nation honoured Bill with a blanket ceremony for his work on Nakoda history.
+Both the Mosquito Nakoda First Nation and the Saddle Lake Cree Nation have honoured Bill with a blanketing ceremony for his work on Indigenous/non-Indigenous history.

 Bill’s many honours include the Order of Canada and the Saskatchewan Order of Merit.
 He is the recipient of the 2016 Governor General’s Literary Award for Non-Fiction and the 2019 Governor General’s History Award for Popular Media (the Pierre Berton Award).
 He’s also had the privilege of presenting one of his books to Her Majesty Queen Elizabeth II at a private ceremony.